Al-Shiam-Nabil/assignment5-emergency-Hotline/readme.md

 3. What is **Event Bubbling** and how does it work?

+**Answer :** When we add an event to a parent element, the event also fires on its children.
+This is the default functionality of the browser.

+When we click somewhere in the browser, the browser does not understand where the click occurred.
+The browser then goes from the root element down step by step to the last element.
+This is called the capture phase.
+Then it starts rising step by step like a bubble, which is basically the bubbling phase.
+The event is triggered where it reaches the target phase.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
 5. What is the difference between **preventDefault() and stopPropagation()** methods?